Battle of Waterberg: Battle

 Execution of Trotha's battle plan began on August 11, 1904, after a careful buildup of troops and supplies.
 The German commander intended part of his force to squeeze the Herero south of the Plateau with columns from the east and west while two more columns would seal off the escape route to the south and southeast.
 The commander of the southeastern blocking column, however, failed to maneuver his troops into position in a timely fashion, and to communicate that fact to Trotha.
 Meanwhile, the western advancing column did not stop at the appointed line and pressed the Herero through the unclosed gap created by the failure of the southeastern troops.
 The bulk of the Herero and their cattle escaped eastward into the Omaheke Desert.

 The Waterberg military station was occupied by Herero mounted infantry and irregular guerrilla forces.
 These Herero forces were quickly defeated by colonial forces using breech-loading artillery and 14 Maxim belt-fed machine guns at the Battle of Waterberg on August 11, but the survivors escaped into the desert.
 Trotha and his staff were unprepared for their failure to decisively defeat the Herero.
 At the end of an attenuated supply line and occupying ground thoroughly foraged by the Herero, the Germans could not immediately pursue.
 While signaling to Berlin a complete victory and subsequent pursuit, Trotha began to move his force westward, back toward the railroad.

-The Germans had won a tactical victory by driving the Herero from Waterberg, but had failed in their intentions to end the Herero Wars with a decisive battle.
+The Germans had won a tactical victory by driving the Herero from Waterberg, but had failed in their intentions to end the uprising with a decisive battle.
 Trotha soon thereafter ordered the pursuit of the Herero eastward into the desert, intending to prevent Herero reorganization by depriving them of pastureland and watering holes.
 This campaign caused most of the deaths of Herero people during the Revolt, and resulted in the notorious extermination order of October 2, 1904.